simon-frankau/speedball2-re/tools/README.md

  * `extract_sprites` pulls out and lays out sets of cells, like `extract_cells`, except it uses knowledge of the specifics of this ROM to reconstruct the sprites.

+## TODO

+ * `extract_sprites` should make the bottom of the players image look pretty
+ * `extract_sprites` should identify the exact palette to use, and only export that.